ctkjose/robobo3dr1plus/arduino_serial.md

 #### Clock Polarity & Clock Phase? ####

 How is the data transmitted relative to the clock (data setup and data sampled).

+The clock polarity indicates whether the clock line is high or low when idle.
+A value of 0 means that the clock idle state will be low, a value of 1 is the opposite.

+The clock phase indicates if the data is sampled on the falling edge or on the rising edge.
+SPI communications are synced by the clock line which oscillates between low and high.
+An action (read/write) on the bus can happen either in the *rising* (the clock goes from low to high), or the *falling* (the clock goes from high to low).

+> The term *clock edge* is used to refer to the clock phase, as in the *falling edge* and *rising edge*.

 Use `SPI.setDataMode(mode)` to change the mode.
 The default is `SPI_MODE0`.